Carl Gustaf Emil Mannerheim: The White General and the Regent of Finland

 Mannerheim as Regent (seated), with his adjutants (left) Lt.
 Col. Lilius, Capt.
 Kekoni, Lt.
 Gallen-Kallela, Ensign Rosenbröijer.

 In December 1917, Finland declared independence from Russia, now ruled by the Bolsheviks who had overthrown the Provisional Government in the October Revolution.
-The Bolsheviks accepted the secession for a variety of reasons, mostly because they could not control Finland; also, they hoped they could inspire a communist revolution there modeled after the Russian one.
+The Bolsheviks accepted the secession for a variety of reasons, mostly because they could not control Finland; also, they hoped they could ultimately inspire a communist revolution there modeled after the Russian one.
 The Finnish parliament appointed P. E. Svinhufvud to lead the newly independent grand duchy's interregnum government.
 In January 1918, a military committee was charged with bolstering the Finnish army, then not much more than some locally organised White Guards.
 Mannerheim was appointed to the committee, but soon resigned to protest its indecision.
 On 13 January, he was given command of the army.
 He had only 24,000 newly enlisted, mostly untrained men.
 The Finnish Red Guard, led by communist leader Kullervo Manner and backed by Soviet Russia, had 30,000 men; and there were 70,000 Red Russian troops in Finland.
 Mannerheim's army was financed by a fifteen million mark line of credit provided by the bankers.
 His raw recruits had few arms.
 Nonetheless, he marched them to Vaasa, which was garrisoned by 42,500 Red Russians.
 He surrounded the Russian garrison with a mass of men; the defenders could not see that only the front rank was armed, so they surrendered, providing badly needed arms.
 Further weapons were purchased from Germany.
 Eighty-four Swedish officers and 200 Swedish NCOs served in the Finnish Civil War (or "War of Liberty", as it was known among the "Whites").
 Other officers were Finns who had been trained by the Germans as a Jäger Battalion.
 In March 1918 they were aided by German troops landing in Finland and occupying Helsinki.